thruston/python-tabulate/README.md

 Line up tabular material neatly.

 An exportable module that will line up tabular material automatically saving you hours of time faffing about with format and alignment.
 As a script it provides a filter with a simple DSL that can be used to make and manipulate tables in editors that support external filters, as Vim does.

-Toby Thurston -- 23 May 2020
+Toby Thurston -- 04 Jun 2020

 ## Verbs in the DSL